-Conversion as a form of institutional change can take place in contexts where the capacity to create new institutions is limited (for example due to the strong veto power of vested interests) but where there is sufficient slack and ambiguity within existing rules to enable actors to redirect an institution to play a different role.
-Again this redirection of existing institutions will have gendered impacts which may be positive or negative, but conversion can also be used as gender equality strategy in contexts where gender equality actors do not have the power to create new institutions.
-If we return to the South African transition to democracy, in addition to the creation of new institutions such as the constitution and a new electoral system, some existing institutions were maintained and efforts were made to redirect their purpose, redeploying existing rules in new ways not intended by their original creators.
-After 1994, the South African parliament continued to sit in the pre-existing Cape Town legislature after it was deemed to be too expensive to build a new one (and perhaps continuing to use the existing building was felt to give an assurance of continuity - somewhat paradoxically underlining the ANC's commitment to democracy - albeit a new inclusive democracy).
-Many existing rules and practices were kept (Waylen 2011).
-But the institution that had been symbol of white domination under apartheid was also to be changed from a racially exclusive parliament into a 'people's parliament' representing all the population that embodied the 'new nation'.
+Conversion as a form of institutional change can take place in contexts where the capacity to create new institutions is limited (for example due to the strong veto power of vested interests) but where there is also sufficient slack and ambiguity within existing rules to enable actors to redirect an institution to play a different role.
+Again this redirection of existing institutions will have gendered impacts which may be positive or negative; and conversion can also be used as gender equality strategy in contexts where gender equality actors do not have the power to create new institutions.
+If we return to the South African transition to democracy, in addition to the creation of new institutions such as the constitution and a new electoral system, efforts to redirect some already existing institutions were made, redeploying old rules in new ways not intended by their original creators.
+After 1994, the South African parliament continued to sit in the pre-existing Cape Town legislature after it was deemed to be too expensive to build a new one and many existing rules and practices were kept (Waylen 2011).
+But the institutional symbol of white domination under apartheid was also to be changed from a racially exclusive parliament into a 'people's parliament' representing all the population that embodied the 'new nation'.
 So many of the rules and practices that had been imported from the Westminster parliament (on which it had originally been modelled) such as the Mace, Black Rod, Whips and a Speaker, remained.
-But they were redesigned and reimagined to represent this new South Africa (incorporating new symbols such as an African drum) (Waylen 2011).
+But they were redesigned and re-imagined to represent this new South Africa (incorporating new symbols such as an African drum) (Waylen 2011).
 The first Speaker in the new parliament was an Indian woman, a renowned feminist and longstanding ANC activist who wore a sari while presiding over sittings, providing a very visible symbol of the transformation that parliament had undergone.